barrakat/NOVA/README.md

 <figure>
 </pre>

-Models YOLOv8_nano_img1024 and full_inst_YOLOv8_nano_img1024 wee then used for making predictions and checking their performance in the 4 testing areas of Figure 1.
+The models YOLOv8_nano_img1024 and full_inst_YOLOv8_nano_img1024 were subsequently utilized to make predictions and evaluate their performance in the four testing areas depicted in Figure 1.

 ---